Monitoring World Heritage site closures

 - For some types of sites such as city centres, urban ensembles or agricultural landscapes access may be still possible to certain public areas of the sites, while other parts of the site may be closed, including site museums, visitor centres, religious or emblematic buildings;

-- For some countries, sites are being re-opened, such as in China;
+- For some countries, sites are being re-opened;

 - While sites are closed, monitoring activities by site management may continue, especially for natural sites, including by anti-poaching units, monitoring by satellite images or drones and emergency interventions, for example in case of fires.

-The map displaying the 167 States Parties with World Heritage properties show that 121 (= 72%) countries have closed sites totally, whereas 17 (= 10%) countries kept their sites open.
-For 29 countries (18%) partial closure has been indicated, which includes countries that are re-opening World Heritage places slowly after the crisis.
+The latest data collected from the 167 States Parties with World Heritage properties show that 114 countries (= 68%) have kept their sites open, whereas 21 countries (= 13%) have closed sites totally.
+For 31 countries (= 19%) partial closure has been indicated, which includes countries that are re-opening World Heritage places slowly after the crisis.

-The information on the map, based on the major trends observed at the national levels, will be further updated on a weekly basis, as new data comes in.
+This information is based on the major trends observed at the national levels, and will be further updated on a weekly basis, as new data comes in.